awsdocs/aws-sdk-for-javascript-v3/doc_source/ec2-example-key-pairs.md

 # Working with Amazon EC2 key pairs<a name="ec2-example-key-pairs"></a>

-![\[JavaScript code example that applies to Node.ts execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/nodeicon.png)
+![\[JavaScript code example that applies to Node.js execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/nodeicon.png)

 **This Node\.js code example shows:**
 + How to retrieve information about your key pairs\.